 If you want to be efficient when you do notes, you need to be open in experimenting with different styles of note-taking.
 With shorthand, not only can you write the details you need, but it will also help you have fun doing notes.

-If you still have difficult learning shorthand writing after reading this article, you may engage a professional English writing tutor from us to help you master this skill.
+If you still have difficulty learning shorthand writing after reading this article, you may engage a professional English writing tutor from us to help you master this skill.

 Have fun writing and remember: Practice makes perfect!